Snap a photo with your camera, cellphone, or

 aperture).
 Shutter speed is measured in seconds (anything from about

-with higher f numbers meaning more light is let in.
+higher f numbers (such as 16, 22, or 32) mean small apertures, so less light is let in.

 Automatic, compact, "point-and-shoot" cameras produce a reasonable image